Some Extra Notes for Parents

 If a participant becomes ill or injured, the leaders will do whatever is necessary to preserve the participant’s health and safety including, without limitation, obtaining medical treatment at parents’ expense.
 This could include transporting the participant back to his home for medical reasons.
 Parents agree to pay or reimburse any extra expenses incurred on the participant’s behalf.
 Trip insurance is available from private companies that could cover special travel arrangements and medical care.

 Please let us know if there are any medical, emotional, or educational conditions that would necessitate special consideration and care during the trip.
 A “permission to treat” form will be required as is a “release of liability.”
-There will be some activities through outside vendors such as horseback riding, zip lines, etc. that will also require waivers.
+There will be some activities through outside vendors such as zip lines, etc. that will also require waivers.
 All forms will be sent to you in early spring.

 More You Should Know